kant/werckmeister/manual.md

 ## Download & Installation
 Have a look [here](https://werckme.github.io/getwerckmeister).

-Find the download and follow the installtion instructions regarding to your OS.
+Find the download and follow the installation instructions regarding to your OS.

 ## Installation is done, what now?